 All of this processing and the inevitable environmental pollution is resulting in mass deforestation, species extinction, and global climate change.

-Whereas, by simply using water as a cleaning medium, all of this unnecessary harm and expenditure could be nullified.
+Whereas simply using water as a cleaning medium could nullify all of this unnecessary harm and expenditure.

 Furthermore, the water used can then be reclaimed and recycled through existing water treatment systems at a fraction of the cost.